- Manufacturing in Mexico

 Many U.S. companies that are exploring manufacturing or assembly offshore consider both Mexico and Asian options.
 As a result of steady annual increases in Chinese wages and low concentration of highly skilled workers in Mainland China’s coastal region, Manufacturing in Mexico is increasingly being seen as an alternative to China.
 Mexico’s predictable, steady wages offer certainty to companies looking to forecast manufacturing costs.
 Mexico has closed the competitive gap that, until recent years, made China a more attractive locale for most types of manufacturing.

 With land, sea and air ports in immediate proximity, Baja California, Mexico is an ideal location for low cost final assembly of globally sourced components.
 Many foreign component manufacturers have located in Baja to support assembly manufacturing in Mexico.
 Factories in the region are often ISO certified and operate under the latest lean manufacturing operation methodologies.

 Retail packaging is often labor intensive with short runs and a constant of changing of packaging presentation to accommodate seasonality, consumer preference, style and trends.
 Endless combinations of retail end cap displays, point of sale displays, and set configurations lend themselves to manual assembly.
 Mexico is ideal for location of this labor intensive process.
 Products made in the US can be packaged in Mexico and can still be labeled as Made in USA.

 For those companies considering Mexico operations, many questions come to mind.
 Where do I start?
 What will my savings be?
-How long will it take?
-Are there experts who can help me?
+How long will it take to setup using shelter services?
+Are there experts who can help me via contract manufacturing operation?
 We can provide the answers to these questions and more.